God Lives Underwater: Reilly's death and subsequent events (2004–2014)

-After the troublesome release of Up Off the Floor, God Lives Underwater remained in hiatus.
+After the troublesome release of Up Off the Floor, God Lives Underwater went on hiatus.
 The following year, Reilly decided to embark on a solo career once again.
 In June 2005, Reilly signed to RuffNation Records (which was a division of the major label Universal Records).
 He also began collaborating and recording new material centered around the death of his fiancée with former Spiritualized guitar player Gregg Hale.
-A few months later Reilly died on October 16 at the age of 34.
-He died from complications following an open tooth infection filling one of his lungs with blood while he was sleeping.
+A few months later, Reilly died on October 16 at the age of 34.
+He died from complications following an open tooth infection, filling one of his lungs with blood while he was sleeping.
 In 2006, Turzo formed the band Wired All Wrong with Matt Mahaffey of the band Self.
-They both bonded over the loss of their former bandmates (as Matt Mahaffey's brother Mike Mahaffey also of Self had died in May 2005).
-Both Garrett and McGee also eventually joined Wired All Wrong as the drummer and guitarist respectively.
+They both bonded over the loss of their former bandmates (as Matt Mahaffey's brother, Mike Mahaffey, also of Self had died in May 2005).
+Both Garrett and McGee also eventually joined Wired All Wrong as the drummer and guitarist, respectively.

 In October 2007, Brian Paone (a close friend of Reilly and the band) released the book Dreams are Unfinished Thoughts, which chronicled his relationship with God Lives Underwater and Reilly in particular.
 In 2010, Reilly's RuffNation/Universal solo album, How Humans Rx, was released in limited form.
-Various other unreleased recordings by Reilly also surfaced afterwards, and Paone also updated Dreams are Unfinished Thoughts in 2014 with extra passages which detailed events from 2007 to 2014.
+Various other unreleased recordings by Reilly also surfaced afterwards, and Paone also updated Dreams are Unfinished Thoughts in 2014 with extra passages that detailed events from 2007 to 2014.